Jess-Doit/jess-doit-archive-engine/README.md

 ## Setup config
 - Check out program settings in config/gen_config.ini
+- You can run the program without and changes here
+- Important to note the file config/url_list.ini
-- Edit list of urls.
+- Edit this list of urls.
 This is your backup list, everything here will have all media links downloaded
 - Add one link per line.
 Can be any soundcloud page, playlist, album, likes page, etc...
 - Save and you are ready to start